By Cindy Carroll, RD, RN, IFNCP

 Gut Microbiome and Flavanols- Prebiotic Effect

 The numerous health benefits associated with flavanols in cocoa may be attributed to their prebiotic effect on our gut bacteria, thereby affecting the growth of certain gut organisms.
-Research shows that polyphenols in foods have a two-way effect on our gut microbiome.
+Research shows that polyphenols in foods have a "give and take" effect on our gut microbiome.
 Almost like they know they are living together in tight quarters —“Hey, you help me out and I’ll help you”.
 The microbes convert polyphenols into their beneficial metabolites or byproducts, and in turn the polyphenols influence the composition of the gut bugs, probably by inhibiiting more troublesome bacteria and stimulating beneficial bacteria.
 One of the first studies to demonstrate this with cacao, compared the consumption of a low cocoa drink, to a high cocoa drink.
 In a four week period, the high cocoa drink significantly increased the bifidobacteria and lactobacillus bacteria, while also significantly decreasing clostridia counts.
 Other positive changes included significant reductions in plasma triglycerides and C-reactive protein.

 The benefits of chocolate are thought to stem primarily from the cocoa flavanols, especially the epicatechins but other compounds in chocolate such as caffeine and threobromine also have effects and need more research.
 Some of the research is conflicting but the studies are growing in number.
 Here is a glimmer into some of the benefits from flavanols.